New York, NY

 Targeting LEED Gold

-The American Museum of Natural History's Richard Gilder Center for Science, Education, and Innovation is a new building that embodies the Museum's integrated mission of science, education, and exhibition.
-At a time of urgent need for better public understanding of science and for greater access to science education, the Gilder Center offers the general public and school groups new ways to learn about science and share in the excitement of discovery.
+At a time of urgent need for better public understanding of science and for greater access to science education, the Gilder Center offers new ways to learn about our world and to share in the excitement of scientific discovery.

-More than any other gallery, the Central Exhibition Hall and the niches housed in its walls will reveal the Museum as an active scientific and educational institution with closely integrated educational experiences, scientific resources, and exhibition areas.
-The public will be able to engage with innovative tools used by Museum scientists, such as the tools used for gene mapping, 3D imaging, and big data assimilation and visualization, to gain a deeper understanding of nature’s complexity and how science is conducted today.
+Niche spaces tucked within this central space will house exhibition elements designed by Ralph Appelbaum Associates, as well as laboratories, imaging facilities, visualization theaters, and classrooms while also revealing more of the museum’s extensive scientific collections.
+The public will be able to engage with innovative tools used by museum scientists, such as the tools used for gene mapping, 3D imaging, and big data assimilation and visualization, to gain a deeper understanding of our world and how science is conducted today.

 New York Times architecture critic Michael Kimmelman took a look at the Studio Gang–designed Richard Gilder Center for Science, Education, and Innovation at the American Museum of Natural History.